eugene-panteleev/gitCourse/README.md

 Let's see how it works.
 Git commit practice: to make a commit without any additional comments at first.
 Git add.

+Hello Gitty.
+How to commit changes without using 'git add'. git commit -am 'init: the changes'